 Randall’s has a two-part history.
 The store’s first incarnation began in the 1940s and ended as Piggly Wiggly by the 70s.
-The second incarnation began in 1966 and runs to this day.
+The page is about the second incarnation, which began in 1966 and still operates.

 From Existing, not Humble Beginnings

-Randall’s Food Markets is the name of a supermarket established in 1966 by three partners, Norman Frewin, R.C.
+Randall’s Food Markets is the name of a supermarket chain established in 1966 by three partners, Norman Frewin, R.C.
 Barclay, and Robert Onstead.
 These three gentlemen had previously worked for another establishment named Randall’s.
 The first chain started as a single neighborhood grocer run by a man named A. P. Randall.
 His store would eventually be sold to Blocker Martin, Father-In-Law of Robert Onstead.
-Mr. Martin would offer a job to his son-in-law, who had initially held ambitions of entering Medical School.
-Mr. Martin would also extend job offers to Norman Frewin as director of meat sales and a managerial position to Barclay.
-The first Randall’s would continue to expand, and in 1962, Onstead would be promoted to director of the chain after the passing of his father-in-law.
-In 1964 the first Randall’s would merge with another company, Food Mart, which operated mostly in West Texas.
-The chain would be left alone for the most part until the next year when Food Mart decided to sell out to another chain, Shop Rite.
-These new owners intended to begin converting all the different chains they had purchased to Piggly Wiggly and, within a year, were attempting the change in Houston.
+Growing his single location into a small chain, Mr. Martin would offer a managerial job to his son-in-law, who initially had ambitions of entering Medical School.
+Mr. Martin would also extend job offers to Norman Frewin as director of meat sales for the company and a managerial position to Barclay.
+The first Randall’s chain would continue to expand, and by 1962, Onstead would be promoted to director of the chain after the unexpected passing of his father-in-law.
+In 1964 the first chain merged with another company, Food Mart, which operated mostly in West Texas, but was slowly building a presence along the Gulf Coast.
+At first, the company would be left alone for the most part until the next year when Food Mart decided to sell out to another chain, Shop Rite.
+These new owners intended to begin converting all the different chains they had purchased to Piggly Wiggly locations and, before the end of 1965, were attempting the change in Houston.
 By February of 1966, the Piggly Wiggly brand had taken over, but Onstead and other prior management had been kept on.
 By this point, however, they were not allowed autonomy and had to stock the store according to Shop Rite.
 Watching months of declining sales by June of 1966, a plan was being formulated.
 Onstead, Frewin, and Barclay would resign from Shop Rite with the intent to open their own grocery chain.

 The first issue to solve was where to locate this new chain.
-Onstead was from a small town near Ennis, Barclay from an even smaller town near Lufkin, and Frewin was a Canadian (as far as I can tell).
-The first decision made was to “meet in the middle” between Barclay and Onstead in Tyler, Texas, where the trio actually signed a contract to purchase property for a new supermarket.
+Onstead was from a small town near Ennis, Barclay from an even smaller town near Lufkin, and Frewin was a Canadian.
+The first decision made was to “meet in the middle” between Barclay and Onstead in Tyler, Texas, where the trio went so far as to sign a contract to purchase property for a new supermarket.
 Here, the company would be free to use the Randall’s name as Shop Rite had not acquired any chains in this part of Texas.
 While Tyler was the largest town in Northeast Texas, it was still a far cry from the opportunities of Houston.
-When leaving Piggly Wiggly, the trio felt that the company was on its last legs in the Houston market with the changes they had made.
-At the last minute, the group would change their minds and decide to try and compete against the company they had just left.
+When leaving Piggly Wiggly, the trio felt that the company was on its last legs in the Houston market with the changes it had made.
+At the last minute, the group changed their mind about Tyler and decide to try and compete in Houston.
 This, of course, created the problem of what to call the new stores.
-The three believed the Randall’s name still held value with the reputation they had built prior to the mergers and decided to risk using it.
-To help the case, Robert Onstead’s middle name was Randle (spelling according to his birth certificate).
+The three believed that the Randall’s name still held the value and reputation they had built prior to the merger and decided to risk using it.
+To help their case, Barcalay’s first name was Randall, and Robert Onstead’s middle name was Randle (spelling according to his birth certificate).
 On July 4, 1966, two brand new Randall’s locations at 4615 Mangum & 5550 North Freeway opened their doors.
 The new ownership did not seem to widely advertise this grand opening, possibly to be cautious as Piggly Wiggly was still operating in the area.
-The two new stores would takeover former Minimax locations and were supplied by Minimax’s supplier, Fleming Cos. however, they would elect not to use the co-op name.
+The two new stores would take over former Minimax locations and be supplied by Minimax’s owner, Fleming Cos. however, they would elect not to advertise with the co-op.
 The two new locations would be quick hits in the developing Northwest part of town, although the North Freeway location would also be a regular target for robberies, likely due to its freeway access providing for a quick getaway.
-On the heels of two successful years, Randall’s would take a large step they would build their first location from the ground up, something that had taken over seven years for the first chain.
-This first new build store was at 11621 Katy Freeway, its location likely representing a Westward push the original Randall’s had attempted to pull off prior to their buyout.
+On the heels of two successful years, Randall’s would take a large step and build their first location from the ground up, something that had taken over seven years for the first iteration of the chain.
+This first new build store was at 11621 Katy Freeway, its location likely represented a Westward push the original Randall’s had attempted to pull off before their buyout.
 While coming closer to overlapping with even more of their old customer base, Randall’s still did not tempt fate and kept a rather low profile during the late 60s.

 By 1970, Randall’s had opened a fourth store, another newly built location at 9448 Long Point.
 At this point, the quickly growing chain’s largest and most comparable competitor would be Gerland’s, operating in many of the same areas and largely going after a similar customer base.
-To help differentiate themselves, their name was modified to Randall’s Discount Food Markets to help sell their value.
+To help differentiate themselves, their name was modified to Randall’s Discount Food Markets in an attempt to help sell their value.
 A fifth and sixth store were both planned the same year, with the sixth location slated for an early 1971 opening.
 However, due to unknown difficulties, the fifth store would not open, and the sixth would be pushed back over a year.
-Although almost as quickly as whatever trouble this was started, it was quashed, and the company was back up on its feet by the start of 1972.
+Thankfully though, almost as quickly as the trouble started, it was quashed, and the company was back up on its feet by the start of 1972.
 They started the new year by announcing a new location on the edge of Fort Bend County.
-This new store would also come with a new concept, located directly across the road from a popular Gerland’s location, it would focus on luxuries.
-The purpose of stores in this location was to bring in shoppers from sparse suburbs of then rural Fort Bend County and help to establish them for eventual expansion as the county grew.
-To make themselves stand out, Randall’s would make a few updates for this newest store.
+This new store would also come with a new concept, located directly across the road from a popular Gerland location, focusing on luxuries.
+The purpose of stores in this area was to bring in shoppers from sparse suburbs of, at the time, rural Fort Bend County and help to establish themselves for the next steps of expansion as the population grew to the West.
+To make themselves stand out, Randall’s would update much for their newest store.
 Rather than sell themselves on discounts alone, Randall’s would strive to stock the highest quality meat and produce and provide outstanding service.
-Their new location would feature all the trappings of a modern chain supermarket and would throw in some extras like the introduction of Fried Chicken and other “take out” dishes from the deli.
+Their new location would feature all the trappings of a modern chain supermarket and would throw in some extras like introducing Fried Chicken and other “take out” dishes from the deli.
 During this time, the last few Piggly Wiggly/Old Randall’s stores were on their way, so 1972 also saw the new Randall’s entry into advertising, albeit with a bunk backstory, of the trio “purchasing two existing Randall’s locations.”
 The Murphy Road Randall’s would quickly be followed by the Cypress Station location.

 The 1980s Grocery Wars Take Hold